-Solving the AHOP problem as discussed above lets us discover the shortest paths and their capacities given hop restrictions.
+Solving the AHOP problem as discussed above provides us the shortest paths and their capacities for given hop restrictions.
 With this knowledge, we can grasp the network characteristics and the capacity limitations.
-One of the shortcomings of such an analysis is the loss of temporal network dynamics [19], [20].
+One of the shortcomings of such an analysis is the loss of temporal network dynamics [18], [19].
 In other words, we aggregate the snapshots of the network as if an occurring edge always exists there.
-On the other hand, temporal reachability graph [21] is not identical to the aggregated connectivity graph.
+On the other hand, temporal reachability graph [20] is not identical to the aggregated connectivity graph.
 In the above AHOP analysis, the time of appearing of the edges is lost.
 Take the graph in Fig.1(a) as example.
 Node B can be a good relay for A in reaching E, only if B meets E after meeting A. Fig. 2 illustrates two snapshots of the same graph.
 Neither of the networks is connected contrary to the network that is formed by aggregating these two snapshots.
-The encounter between A and B occurs after B-E meeting which makes the path $A \to B \to E$ impossible.
+The encounter between A and B occurs after B-E meeting, which makes the path $A \to B \to E$ impossible.
 The static network derived from the encounters does not express this property of the network.
 Hence, some of the paths discovered by our AHOP solution may be causally impossible due to the time ordering of the edges in the temporal network.
 As a result, the connectivity of the network is overestimated and thereby also the resulting network capacity [10].

 Another approach is to decrease the time window of the analysis.
 Instead of aggregating the whole contact events, we analyze the network several times and average the statistics over these observations.
-In this approach, events occuring inside a time window are aggregated, and at the end of the time window we have a snapshot of the network.
-The proper choice of the time window size is paramount and it depends on the network dynamics.
-If the network is changing abruptly, then the time window should be shorter compared to that of a more stable network.
+In this approach, events occurring inside a time window are aggregated, and at the end of the time window we have a snapshot of the network.
+The proper choice of the time window size is paramount and it depends on the network dynamics which can be estimated online [21].
 Understanding the effect of time window length is of our interest as many opportunistic routing protocols collect encounter information to predict future meetings or make informed forwarding decisions.
 However, the collected information becomes stale due to the change in the network dynamics.
 Therefore, the metrics that are derived from the aggregated network may be misleading for these protocols and result in performance degradation.
-Hence, time-varying graph (TVG) and related metrics (e.g., temporal shortest path) are argued to be more powerful [20], [21].
+Hence, time-varying graph (TVG) and related metrics (e.g., temporal shortest path) are argued to be more powerful [18], [20].